zonika/rps-game-app-web-0715-public/README.md

 * play - human player's play
 * computer_play - the computer's play
-* won - true if the player won, false if not
+* won - true if the player won, false if not.
+Use the Boolean column type.
 * tied - true if their was a tie, false if not.
 Use the Boolean column type.
 * created_at - approximately when the game results were calculated.
 Use